EzerArch/SRB2ArchPack/releases/v0.0_prepack/README.md

 * Others except LiftBridge2.0 and MillCitadel_act3: maps for OLDC.

-* LiftBridge2.0: an updated that added beaches and a few changes (based on feedback, maybe)
+* LiftBridge2.0: an update that added beaches and a few changes (based on feedback)

 * And a few finds and more.
 You can tell what is what by directory and file names.
 Or just open them, they won't bite.